 Three out of the world’s eight bear species live in North America.
 These species are black bears, brown grizzly bears, and polar bears.
-There are several key differences between males and females.
+In all three there are several key differences between males and females.

-Male bears are more significant than female bears.
-Males have rounded face shapes with small ears, while females have narrower faces and more prominent ears.
-Females urinate backward between the hindlegs and sometimes squat, while males urinate forward.
+Male bears are larger than female bears.
+Males have rounded face shapes with small ears, while females have narrower faces and larger ears.
+Females urinate backward between the hindlegs and sometimes squat, while males always urinate forward.

-Gender identification can be puzzling in the wild, and it can be tricky unless you come across a bear followed by her cubs or urinating.
-Each of the three-bear species has ways to differentiate between males and females.
+Gender identification can be difficult in the wild, and it can be tricky unless you come across a bear followed by her cubs or urinating.
+However, each of the three bear species has ways to differentiate between males and females.

 Male